jenifer8818/jenifer8818/README.md

 ### 🚀 I'm Open To

-- Web development roles (Java / Frontend / Full Stack)
+- Java / Full Stack Developer roles
-- Collaborative projects in frontend/backend
+- Frontend development opportunities
-- Internship or full-time opportunities in software engineering
+- Entry-level software engineering roles

 > _"Code is like humor.
 When you have to explain it, it’s bad."_

 ---

-⭐ **Thanks for stopping by!**
+⭐ **Thanks for visiting my profile!**
-Feel free to check out my projects and connect with me!
+Feel free to explore my projects and connect with me!